liyu10000/playboy/README.md

 _letschat_: simple java program, server-to-client chatting

+_projects_: contains some python practice projects, go to the folder for more details

 _qq_: this is just a simple test to send messages on qq, via monitoring the actions of windows

 _tieba_: automatically get posts from popular sites and update on baidu tieba (not completed)